ImanBarjane/employee-attrition-analysis/HR Analysis.md

 ![output_65_0](https://github.com/ImanBrjn/python_Salifort_Motors/assets/140934258/5eed937a-611f-43b7-a708-5141967c29e3)

-There doesn't seem to be any department that differs significantly in its proportion of employees who left to those who stayed.
+The bar chart suggests that **no single department stands out** as having a significantly higher or lower proportion of employees who left versus those who stayed.
+This implies that attrition may be **driven more by individual factors** (such as workload, satisfaction, or promotion) than by departmental culture or structure.

+---

+###  Correlation Analysis

-Lastly, let's check for strong correlations between variables in the data.
+Lastly, let’s check for **strong correlations** between variables in the dataset.
+This will help us identify which features might be most predictive of employee attrition and guide future modeling efforts.

 ```python